juji-io/site/blog/case-study-using-juji-cognitive-ai-chatbot-to-scale-student-recruitment-of-online-programs.md

 # **The Solution**

-To address the challenges mentioned above, Professor Brooke Elliott, the Associate Dean of the College, who oversees the school's online programs, decided to enlist the help of Artificial Intelligence (AI) to automate the repetitive work and reduce staff burdens.
-Professor Elliott stated “*We have a handful of recruitment staff members who need to answer tens of thousands of questions from prospective students in addition to their other responsibilities such as advising students.
+To address the challenges mentioned above, Professor Brooke Elliott, the Associate Dean of the College, who oversees the school's online programs, decided to enlist the help of Artificial Intelligence (AI) to augment her team.
+Professor Elliott stated:

+“*We have a handful of recruitment staff members who need to answer tens of thousands of questions from prospective students in addition to their other responsibilities such as advising students.
 A chatbot solution could help us automate certain operations so we can meet increasing student demands while keeping our staff happy*."

-She wished to explore how AI could help scale out their fast-growing online programs, satisfying both students while making staff members happier at the same time.
+She wished to explore how AI could automate repetitive work to scale out their fast-growing online programs, satisfying increasing student demands while making staff members happier at the same time.

-After watching a quick Juji demo that showed how easy and fast one could set up and maintain a chatbot with no code and no IT resources required, Elliott acknowledged “*this seems easy and our recruitment staff can definitely handle this on their own*”, and then decided to give Juji a try.
+After watching a quick Juji demo that showed how easy and fast one could set up and maintain a chatbot with no code and no IT resources required, Elliott decided to give Juji a try as she acknowledged:

+“*this seems easy and our recruitment staff can definitely handle this on their own*”.

 The Assistant Director of the Admissions and Recruitment team, Myranda Crist, led the team in designing and implementing a chatbot, called Alma, which sits on the program's main web page and performs three tasks:

-1. Answer prospective students' questions about the iMBA program
+1. Answer prospective students' questions about the iMBA program;
-2. 2.
-Elicit prospective students' information, such as their program interest
+2. Elicit prospective students' information, such as their email and program interest, for follow-up engagements; and
-3. 3.
-Inform prospective students the key information about the program
+3. Inform prospective students the key information about the program

 The implementation included two parts, defining the main workflow of Alma as well as teaching Alma how to answer frequently asked student questions.
 Designing the main workflow of Alma was rather straightforward: the team used [Juji Studio](https://juji.io/no-coding-ai-chatbot-builder/), a no-coding AI chatbot design tool, to [build the main chat flow](https://juji.io/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required/) of Alma based on a template called AI Program Assistant, which already includes a set of conversation topics related to the three tasks mentioned above and a set of program related FAQs.